BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 In addition to storing the path to the file within the storage system, you may also instruct Restify to store the original client filename and its size (in bytes).
 You may accomplish this using the `storeOriginalName` and `storeSize` methods.
-Each of these methods accept the name of the column you would like to store the file information:
+Each of these methods accepts the name of the column that you would want to store the file's information in:

 ```php
 Image::make('avatar')